The highly engaging programme is designed to promote lateral and analytical thinking.

 Gain a head start by reading advanced courses for direct transition to a Masters degree.

-TSP scholars with at least CGPA of 4.0 at the end of Year 2 Semester 2 and meet additional subject-specific criteria can read up to 3 Masters level courses in Year 3 -4.
+TSP scholars with outstanding results and meet additional subject-specific criteria can read up to 3 Masters level courses in Year 3 -4.

 TSP scholars are guaranteed on-campus accommodation.